 A person can commit violation of a protective order in one of two ways: by violating their bond conditions or by violating the judge’s order.

-Violating the protective order: In Texas, under section 25.07 of the Texas Penal Code, it is against the law to violate the terms of a protective order that was issued on the basis of family violence, child abuse or neglect, sexual assault or abuse, stalking or trafficking cases.
-The defendant violates the order, which the judge may have issued under the Code of Criminal Procedure or the Family Code, if he or she knowingly or intentionally commits family violence, communicates with the protected individual or their family members, goes to prohibited places, interferes with the alleged victim’s pets, or tampers with a GPS system, among other things.
+→ Violating the protective order: In Texas, under section 25.07 of the Texas Penal Code, it is against the law to violate the terms of a protective order that was issued on the basis of family violence, child abuse or neglect, sexual assault or abuse, stalking or trafficking cases.
+A individual violates the order — which the judge may have issued under the Code of Criminal Procedure or the Family Code — if he or she knowingly or intentionally commits family violence, communicates with the protected individual or their family members, goes to prohibited places, interferes with the alleged victim’s pets, or tampers with a GPS system, among other things.